psychemedia/middle-english-romances/sir-orfeo.md

 Orfeo was a king,
 In Inglond an heighe lording,
 A stalworth man and hardi bo, `[both]`
-Large and curteys, he was al so ;
+Large and curteys, he was al so;
 His fader was comen of king Pluto,
 And his moder of king Juno,
 That sum time were as godes y hold,